secretstartups/handbook/resellers/index.html.md

 The GitLab Partner Program enables partners and potential partners — including systems integrators, cloud platform partners, independent software vendors, managed service providers, resellers, distributors and ecosystem partners — to maximize customer value through the GitLab platform and their value-added GitLab and DevOps services.

 This page provides an overview of the program, requirements, benefits and instructions.
-Services and certification program information can be found on the following pages:
+Additional information about our services program and certifications can be found on the following pages:
 *  [ Services Program Page](/handbook/resellers/services/)
 *  [ Services Catalog Page](/handbook/resellers/services/services-catalog/)
 *  [ Training and Certifications Page](/handbook/resellers/training/)